mahdi-cpp/SmartHome/README.md

 This Project is designed in 2014 and assembled on more than 150 home in iran

 ## STM32F103RBT6
-* Main Processor
-* Debugger Serial Port
+The STM32F103xx medium-density performance line family incorporates the high- performance ARM ® Cortex ® -M3 32-bit RISC core operating at a 72 MHz frequency, high- speed embedded memories (Flash memory up to 128 Kbytes and SRAM up to 20 Kbytes), and an extensive range of enhanced I/Os and peripherals connected to two APB buses.
+All devices offer two 12-bit ADCs, three general purpose 16-bit timers plus one PWM timer, as well as standard and advanced communication interfaces: up to two I 2 Cs and SPIs, three USARTs, an USB and a CAN.

 * PLC (Programmable logic controller) Serial Port Connection
 * FAT File System read sound voices
 * Connect To MT8888C Process
+* Connect to VS1003 Via SPI Protocol for Play Voices
-*
+* Debugger Serial Port

 ## ATmega8A-AU
-* #### Handel PT2264
+The ATmega8 is a low-power CMOS 8-bit microcontroller based on the AVR RISC architecture.
+By executing powerful instructions in a single clock cycle, the ATmega8 achieves throughputs approaching 1 MIPS per MHz, allowing the system designer to optimize power consumption ver- sus processing speed.

-   - PT2264  is a remote control encoder utilizing CMOS.
+* PT2264  is a remote control encoder utilizing CMOS.
 Technology.
 It encodes data and address pins into a serial coded waveform suitable for RF modulation.

 ## SIM900
 * #### Send SMS